 Dust Deposition data refers to data that is collected within a collection tray of a specified area over a indeterminate number of days.
 The dust sample is sent off to the laboratory and the results are returned in terms of mg/sample or ug/sample or similar (ie Total Solids = 41 mg).
 On receiving the data the results are corrected for the sampling area, and the duration and are normally reported as mg/m2/30 days or similar.

 ESdat (with SQL Server Upgrade, only) can store field and lab Dust Deposition data.

 Information on the Dust Deposition Sampling is imported into the "Dust Deposition_Samples" table.
 This table supplements the "Chemistry_Samples" table, providing information specific to Dust Deposition Sampling.
 The import template is generated as shown below.

 The “Dust Deposition Samples” Import Template will be shown as follows and can be populated:

 Laboratory data is imported in the normal manner, but the Matrix Type will need to be set to a value such as "Dust", which will need to have a Matrix State (see zRef_Matrix_Types) of "DustDep".
-The Field ID values will be matched and the area and duration correction applied automatically.
+The Field ID values will need to be matched.

 Outputs are as per normal outputs (ie tables and graphs), for example below: